 Even though the colony scene dissipated in the 1970s, some of these artists are represented in the Arts Advocates collection.

-We have quite a variety of sculpture in our collection, with works by Frank Eliscu, Dorothy Gillespie, Sophie Johnstone, Stanley Marcus, Fred Nagel, and Thomas Williams.
-Born in the early twentieth century, many studied at the Art Student League and lived in New York City.
+We have quite a variety of sculptures in our collection, with works by Frank Eliscu, Dorothy Gillespie, Sophie Johnstone, and Fred Nagel.
+Born in the early twentieth century, many studied at the Art Students League and lived in New York City.
 The collection includes “Great Blue Heron” by Eliscu, who worked on the Jefferson Memorial, the Heisman Trophy, and the five-story frieze that decorates the glass panes above the doors to the Library of Congress.
 “Song of the Rain Dance” is an abstract of colorful metal ribbons by Gillespie.
-Johnstone, Nagel and Williams represented the human form, hollow spaces, music and dance.
-Marcus welded and cast aluminum figures incorporating ceramics, glass and musical instruments.
+Johnstone and Nagel represented the human form, hollow spaces, music, and dance.

 In 2019, WEDU PBS, which airs on Florida’s West Coast, highlighted Arts Advocates/Fine Arts Society of Sarasota, focusing on the ways in which our organization presents and preserves works by local artists and fosters the growth of young artists in Sarasota.